allisonh328/web-softwaretools-plain/report/Front End UX.md

     })
 }).then((response) => response.json())
 ```
-Add pet form passes the form data to the pet store API postPetUrl using the POST method.

 ### Inventory status

 <p align="center">
 <img src="../img/inventory.png"/>
 </p>

+The queryStatusQuantity function gets the data from the pet store inventory API and display the data next to the corresponding state.

 ```js
 function queryStatusQuantity() {